quakelive-server-standards/quakelive-server-standards/factories/_id/README.md

 # id Factories

-These are the original factories created by id software.
+These are the original factories created by id Software.

 ## Training